Role of a Coach

 The most important objective for me is:

-Great products or services and the teams that create them are at the core.
-And an essential component of high-performing teams is a leader who is both a savvy manager, a leader with a vision and a caring coach.
+Great products or services and the teams that create them are at the core of personal and business excellence.
+An essential component of high-performing teams is a leader who is a savvy manager, a visionary leader and a caring coach.

-“To be successful, companies need to have teams that work together as communities, where individuals integrate their interests and put aside differences to be individually and collectively obsessed with what’s good and right for the company.
+“To be successful, companies need to have teams that work together as communities, where individuals integrate their interests and put aside differences to be individually and collectively obsessed with what’s good and right for the company."

-Since this doesn’t naturally happen among groups of people, especially high-performing, ambitious people, you need someone playing the role of a coach, a team coach, to make it happen
+Since this doesn’t naturally happen among groups of people, especially high-performing, ambitious people, you need someone playing the role of a coach, a team coach, to make it happen.

 Mentorship and coaching are intensely personal.
 What I experience in executive coaching is that it is often the highest-performing people who feel the most alone.
 They usually have more interdependent relationships but feel more independent and separate from others.